|Closing Market Price||$15.97|

 Ares Dynamic Credit Allocation Fund, Inc. (the “Fund”) is a closed-end management investment company.
 The Fund’s investment objective is to provide an attractive level of total return, primarily through current income and, secondarily, through capital appreciation.
 There can be no assurance that the Fund will be able to achieve its investment objective or structure its investment portfolio as anticipated.

-Mr. Brufsky is a Partner and Portfolio Manager in the Ares Credit Group and a member of the Management Committee of Ares Management.
-He is responsible for managing Ares’ credit strategies.
-Mr. Brufsky also serves as a Director, President, Chief Executive Officer and one of three Portfolio Managers of the Ares Dynamic Credit Allocation Fund, Inc. ("ARDC"), a NYSE-listed, closed end fund managed by an affiliate of Ares Management.
+Mr. Brufsky is a Partner and Co-Head and Portfolio Manager of U.S. Liquid Credit in the Ares Credit Group and a member of the Management Committee of Ares Management.
+Mr. Brufsky also serves as a Director, President, Chief Executive Officer and one of three Portfolio Managers of the Ares Dynamic Credit Allocation Fund, Inc. (NYSE:ARDC).
 Additionally, he serves as a member of select Ares Credit Group investment committees.
 Prior to joining Ares in 1998, Mr. Brufsky was a member of the Corporate Strategy and Research Group of Merrill Lynch & Co., where he focused on analyzing and marketing non-investment grade securities and was acknowledged by Institutional Investor as a member of the top-ranked credit analyst team during each year of his tenure.
 Previously, Mr. Brufsky was a member of the Institutional Sales and Trading Group of the Global Fixed Income Division at Union Bank of Switzerland.
 Mr. Brufsky serves on the Board of Directors of the Luminescence Foundation, a charitable giving organization.
 Mr. Brufsky holds a B.S. from Cornell University in Applied Economics and Business Management and an M.B.A., with honors, from the University of Southern California Marshall School of Business in Finance, where he was awarded the Glassick Scholarship for academic achievement.

-Mr. Margolies is a Partner and Co-Head of the Ares Credit Group and a member of the Management Committee of Ares Management.
+Mr. Margolies is a Partner in the Ares Credit Group, the Head of Markets for Ares, a member of the Management Committee of Ares Management and is Vice President of CION Ares Diversified Credit Fund.
 Additionally, Mr. Margolies serves as a member of select Ares Credit Group investment committees and the Investment Committee for the Ares Special Situations funds.
 Prior to joining Ares in 2009, Mr. Margolies served as a Managing Director and Global Head of Leveraged Finance and Capital Commitments at Merrill Lynch & Co. and was a member of the Executive Committee for Merrill Lynch’s Global Investment Banking Group.
 Previously, Mr. Margolies was Co-Head of the DB Capital Mezzanine Fund.
 Mr. Margolies serves on the Board of Directors for the International Organization for Women and Development and the Advisory Council for University of Michigan’s Life Science Institute.
 Mr. Margolies holds a B.A. from the University of Michigan in International Economics and Finance and an M.B.A. from the University of Pennsylvania Wharton School of Business.

 Mr. Sachs is a Partner in the Ares Strategy and Relationship Management Group, where he focuses on the Ares Credit Group’s publicly traded funds, strategic growth opportunities for Ares and facilitating the sharing of credit knowledge across the Ares platform.
-He serves as a Director and Chairman of the Board of Ares Dynamic Credit Allocation Fund, Inc. (“ARDC”), a NYSE-listed, closed end fund managed by an affiliate of Ares.
+He serves as a Director and Chairman of the Board of Ares Dynamic Credit Allocation Fund, Inc. (NYSE:ARDC) and is an interested trustee of CION Ares Diversified Credit Fund.
 Additionally, Mr. Sachs serves as a member of Ares Credit Group, Private Equity Group and Real Estate Group fund investment committees, the Ares Equity Income Opportunity Strategy Portfolio Review Committee and the Ivy Hill Asset Management Investment Committee.
 Prior to joining Ares in 1997, Mr. Sachs was a Principal of Onyx Partners, Inc., where he focused on merchant banking and related capital raising activities in the private equity and mezzanine debt markets.
 Previously, he also worked with Taylor & Co., an investment manager providing investment advisory and consulting services to members of the Bass Family of Fort Worth, Texas, and Columbia Savings and Loan Association as Executive Vice President, where he was responsible for asset-liability management and running the investment management department.
 Mr. Sachs serves as the Non-Executive Chairman of Terex Corporation, on the Board of Konecranes and is on the Board of Trustees and the McCormick Advisory Council at Northwestern University.
 He holds a B.S. from Northwestern University in Industrial Engineering and Management Science.

 The Fund invests primarily in a broad, dynamically managed portfolio of (i) senior secured loans (“Senior Loans”) made primarily to companies whose debt is rated below investment grade; (ii) corporate bonds (“Corporate Bonds”) that are primarily high yield issues rated below investment grade; (iii) other fixed-income instruments of a similar nature that may be represented by derivatives; and (iv) securities of collateralized loan obligations (“CLOs”).